When Shoplifting Is A Felony: Retailers Back Harsher Penalties For Store Theft

 A new report by the consumer-interest nonprofit Public Citizen calls out major retailers — Best Buy, Lowe's, Home Depot, Target, Walmart and others — for donating to trade associations and campaigns promoting harsher shoplifting penalties in at least 18 states.
 The retailers succeeded in 11 of them, according to the report.

 "Corporations that embraced criminal justice reform rhetoric have been fueling mass incarceration," the report declares.
-Racial-justice organization Color of Change plans to join Public Citizen in writing to top retailers and industry groups to demand they reverse course.
+Racial justice organization Color of Change plans to join Public Citizen in writing to top retailers and industry groups to demand they reverse course.

 One related measure is on the November ballot in California: Proposition 20 would toughen penalties for some theft-related crimes.
 Among its biggest backers is grocer Albertsons, parent of Safeway.
-Costco had previously donated to a campaign in favor, but told NPR that the company has requested a return of its contribution and does not support the measure, without elaborating further.
+Costco had previously donated to a campaign in favor but told NPR that the company has requested a return of its contribution and does not support the measure, without elaborating further.

 "People from across the political spectrum have come to realize that it's wasteful and ineffective to just ratchet up penalties," said Rick Claypool of Public Citizen, who authored the report.
 "I think there is an opportunity here for the retailers to change."